Kishiman/Nodejs-Technical-test/README.md

 - An emplyee 'User' can have  multiple 'Mission's and a 'Mission' can be assigned to multiple emplyee 'User's.
 (CEO do not have missions).

-- A 'Mission' is assigned to one 'Comapny' and can only be assigned to its employees.
+- A 'Mission' is assigned to one 'Comapny' and can only be assigned to its staffs.

 ##### Models
 ###### User